 Some immigrant groups were particularly drawn to the restaurant business, as data from the Boston Licensing Board shows.
-While Canadians and Germans owned the largest number of restaurants in city in the late 19th century, Russian Jews, Italians, and Greeks became the dominant operators in the early 20th century.
-Chinese, Armenians, and Albanians also opened a significant number of establishments given their small numbers in the city.
+While Canadians and Germans owned the largest number of restaurants in the city in the late 19th century, Russian Jews, Italians, and Greeks became the dominant operators in the early 20th.
+Chinese, Armenians, and Albanians also opened a significant number of establishments given their smaller numbers in the city.
 Surprisingly, the Irish–Boston’s largest foreign-born group–were initially not very prevalent in the food business even though they were well known as saloon and bar owners.
 By contrast, Greeks were one of the two largest national groups owning restaurants, even though their total population in the city of Boston was relatively small.

 Mapping the Restaurants

 We can see the rise and expansion of ethnic restaurants in Boston in this critical period through maps showing immigrant-owned establishments in 1895 and 1926.
 Drawn from the city directories for those years, the data do not represent all of the city’s restaurants, but rather a snapshot of what was likely a large sample of the total.
 We created a data set of these restaurants and their owners (sometimes searching through tax records to locate the owners’ names) and then researched them through census and immigration records to determine their nativity.
 We then created maps of the restaurants owned by foreign-born individuals using ArcGIS Online.
 The following two maps show the diffusion of Boston’s immigrant-owned restaurants over a 30-year period, illustrating the dramatic change in both immigration and ethnic restaurants between the 1890s and the 1920s.
 Click on the legend to toggle between different groups or on map points to see owner information.